-In relation to endorsable offences, whenever Magistrates have the power to give you penalty points, they also, (if they feel that the offence is serious enough) can impose a discretionary disqualification (driving licence ban) instead of issuing points.
+In relation to endorsable offences, whenever Magistrates have the power to give you penalty points, they can, (if they feel that the offence is serious enough) impose a discretionary licence disqualifications (driving licence ban) instead of issuing penalty points.

 Magistrates will usually impose a driving ban for speeding if your speed exceeded the magistrates guidelines for that specific speed limit.
 (The Magistrates Association Guidelines has more information).

-It is widely believed that if you are caught doing 100 mph in a 70 limit then you face an instant driving disqualification, but that is a common misunderstanding, as it is at the Magistrates discretion whether a ban is the most appropriate way to deal with the offence.
+It is widely believed that if you are caught doing 100 mph in a 70 limit then you face an instant ( speeding ban ) driving disqualification, but that is a common misunderstanding, as it is at the Magistrates discretion whether a speeding ban is the most appropriate way to deal with the offence.

 Discretionary licence disqualifications that will see you banned from driving do not have a set period.
 Under Section 34 of the Road Traffic Offenders Act 1988, Magistrates can impose whatever length of ban they feel is appropriate.

-Magistrates are advised however that for speeding, discretionary bans are normally given for periods of up to 56 days.
+Magistrates are advised however that for speeding bans, discretionary bans are normally given for periods of up to 56 days.

 If you are given a discretionary ban, you will not be given points on your licence as well, you will receive one or the other sentence.